Can Offline Metrics Measure Explanation Goals? A Comparative Survey Analysis of Offline Explanation Metrics in Recommender Systems: Rapid Literature Review

 \item \textbf{Content}, previously defined in \cite{kouki2019personalized}, it uses metadata information from items to connect them to users and enrich \ac{RS}s with external information.
-In our literature, items' metadata was used in two distinct ways: with key and value pairs, where the key represents an item and the value represents a list of the item's metadata, and with \ac{KG}.
-A \ac{KG} is defined as $KG = \{ (h,r,t) | h,t \in E, r \in R \}$ where $h$ and $t$ represents node entities, which are items and attributes and $r$ represents a relation link (also called as edge type) between these two entities \cite{10.1145/3269206.3271739}.
+In our literature, item metadata were used in two distinct ways: with key-value pairs, where the key represents an item and the value represents a list of the item's metadata, and with \ac{KG}.
+A \ac{KG} is defined as $KG = \{ (h,r,t) | h,t \in E, r \in R \}$ where $h$ and $t$ represent node entities, which are items and attributes and $r$ represents a relation link (also called as edge type) between these two entities \cite{10.1145/3269206.3271739}.
 In Figure \ref{fig:graph}, for instance, ``genre", ``actor" and ``costume designers" would be instances of $r$ in a KG since it connects two entities, an item node ``Saving Private Ryan" and an attribute node ``drama film".
 Similarly, ``Forest Gump" is another item node connected to the same ``drama" film' attribute node as ``Saving Private Ryan" item node.
-Entities can also represent users, creating an graph where nodes of users, items and metadata are all connected;\looseness=-1
+Entities can also represent users, creating a graph where nodes of users, items and metadata are all connected;\looseness=-1

 \item \textbf{Review}, a sub-category of the content explanation style, uses unstructured data from items in the form of user reviews.
-Review style explanations use \ac{NLP} techniques to extract item features from the text in order to enhance recommendation accuracy and transparency.
+Review-style explanations use \ac{NLP} techniques to extract item features from text to enhance the recommendation accuracy and transparency.
 It was separated from it is an original category because review style explanations are prominent in the literature \cite{musto2019combining,AI2025129692,10.1145/3178876.3186070,10.1145/3178876.3186145,10.1145/3485447.3512029};\looseness=-1

 \item \textbf{User-based}, which generates user-based styles explanations as proposed in \cite{kouki2019personalized}.
 It uses information from other users as well as the active user to create explanations;\looseness=-1